panva/jose/docs/interfaces/jwks_remote.RemoteJWKSetOptions.md

 • `Optional` **cooldownDuration**: `number`

-Duration for which no more HTTP requests will be triggered after a previous successful fetch.
+Duration (in milliseconds) for which no more HTTP requests will be triggered after a previous successful fetch.
 Default is 30000.

 ___